franktakes/teexgraph/README.md

 ## Use as a C++ library

-If your project uses cmake, then incorporating kilosim is easy!
+If your project uses cmake, then incorporating teexgraph is easy!

 Just add the following lines to your `CMakeLists.txt` file:
 ```text